fand/Pagelang/README.md

 ## How to use

-Pagerlang provides a CLI tool.
+Pagelang provides a CLI tool.

 To `SELECT * from table LIMIT 10, 5;`